rrovetto/Ontology-Development-Guidelines/README.md

 # Ontology Development Guidelines
-This repository contains descriptions that succinctly explain how to develop an ontology, and some methodological aspects for doing so.
+This repository contains descriptions that succinctly explain how to develop an ontology in a manual approach, and some methodological aspects for doing so.
 Guidelines and practices are offerred.
 Below is a **generic ontology development methodology**.
 CAVEAT: this is based on my experience and studies and is thereby biased in that respect.
 The reader should be aware that there areother methods, both automated and manual means to develop an ontology.

 **Related**: [Ethics](https://github.com/rrovetto/Ethical-Ontology-Development) and [Myths](https://github.com/rrovetto/Ethical-Ontology-Development/blob/master/Myths-Of-Ontology-Development.md) of Ontology Development.